kidat/3D-Face-Reconstruction-from-Stereo-Images/README.md

 This project focuses on 3D face reconstruction from stereo images under three calibration scenarios: fully calibrated, partially calibrated, and uncalibrated.

-A calibrated 3D scene was set up in Blender with three cameras capturing the face from left, front, and right angles.
+A calibrated 3D face was set up in Blender with three cameras capturing the face from left, front, and right angles.
 The front camera remained fixed as a reference, while the side cameras varied in pose across four configurations to evaluate the effects of rotation and translation on reconstruction.

 ## Calibration Setups